 Pet Adoptions – Saving a furry life is just awesome, especially an older dog.
 I’m a bit biased, of course, because my older pittie was a rescue, but it’s just a cool thing to do.
 Here’s a link to NYCACC: Save a life here

-Trainers – I don’t endorse any specific dog training company, because they all think they are the best.
-Seriously.
-Take some time to get to know your new dog.
+Trainers – Take some time to get to know your new dog.
 Some trainers are strict about crate training, others are all about the positive reinforcement using treats.
 My youngest dog HATED the crate, and doesn’t respond to treats the way that my older dog did.
 The most important thing to remember about training your dog is that you are being trained as well.
 Dogs love routine and consistency, and they want someone to follow (so they don’t have to think about it).
+I like to read books by Alexandra Horowitz, as she discusses dog behavior and the evolution of their link to humans.
+If you still think you could benefit from the knowledge of a trainer, do some research about any trainer’s philosophy to make sure it matches with you & your approach as a pet parent.